Hundreds of homes should get power back on Wednesday evening, Swinney says

 The Met Office issued yellow weather warnings as Storm Barra brought high winds, heavy rain and snow to parts of Scotland on Tuesday.

-On Wednesday morning the supplier Scottish and Southern Electricity Networks (SSEN) said it had about 1,000 customers without power across the north of Scotland, with 700 of these in the Grampian area.
+On Wednesday morning the supplier SSEN said it had about 1,000 customers without power across the north of Scotland, with 700 of these in the Grampian area.

 That was after its staff had restored power to more than 8,000 customers who were disconnected due to the weather.